Wa `alaykum As-Salamu waRahmatullahi wa Barakatuh.

 All praise and thanks are due to Allah, and peace and blessings be upon His Messenger.

 In this fatwa:

 Answering your question, the Fatwa Center at Islam Q & A, states:

-With regard to delaying Zakat al-Fitr until after the day of `Eid, Ibn Ruslan said: That is haram according to consensus, because it is an obligatory zakah.
-So, it must be a sin to delay it, as is the case with delaying prayer until the time for it ends.
+With regard to delaying Zakat al-Fitr until after the day of Eid, Ibn Ruslan said: “This is forbidden according to consensus, because it is an obligatory zakah.
+So, it must be a sin to delay it, as is the case with delaying prayer until the time for it ends.”
 (Nayl al-Awtar 4/218)

 The one who has not given it must give it for past years, and also repent and pray for forgiveness, because it is the right of the poor and needy, so it cannot be waived; rather it must be given to them.
 The four schools of thought are agreed on this.

 If people delay Zakat al-Fitr until after the day of Eid al-Fitr, it is not waived and they must give it even if a long time has passed since it was due.
 (Al-Jawharah al-Nayyirah 1/135)

 It is prohibited to delay Zakat al-Fitr until after the day of Eid, unless there is a valid excuse, such as not having access to one’s wealth, or there not being any people who are entitled to it, because that leads to missing out on the purpose for which it was ordained, which is to make them independent of any need to ask of people on the day of the celebration.
 If a person delays it with no excuse, he is sinning and must make it up.
 (Mughni al-Muhtaj, 2/122)